source-code-sa/helium_miner_checker_light/README.md

             * vm-restart      Restart the miner virtual machine.
 Seems to be most effective and also necessary after any sys.config changes.
             * w               Witness stats
             * c               Challenger stats
-            * p               Peer List stats
+            * p               Peer List stats (this option will take up to 60 seconds to count your peerbook entries so please be patient)

 3) /bin/bash gpp.sh           [if you wish to run the ping tool as standalone]